The Deal Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Deal

-Quick Plot Summary: Released in 2005, The Deal is a Thriller, Crime, Drama film directed by Harvey Kahn.
+Quick Plot Summary: Released in 2005, The Deal is a Thriller, Crime, Drama film directed by Harvey Kahn, written by Ruth Epstein.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Christian Slater.
+It provides a scannable look at the movie's central conflict involving Christian Slater as Tom Hanson.

 Ending Explained: The Deal